juttle/juttle/test/runtime/specs/juttle-spec/expressions/dot-operator-rvalue-modules.spec.md

 ### Errors

-  * CompileError: variable 's' is not exported by module m
+  * CompileError: 's' is not exported by module m